abayochocoball/hollow_memories/README.md

 ## FAQ
 ### What -f option do I need to pass to get the highest quality video and audio?
 None.
 New versions of youtube-dl will automatically pick the best quality available when no -f option is presented.

+### How do I download members only videos?
+1. Be a member.
+2. Add authentication flags to the command https://github.com/ytdl-org/youtube-dl/blob/master/README.md#authentication-options

+Complete instructions will be coming.

 ### How do I... ?
 Read the manuals